 Welcome to SASSI

 Autistic students may want and benefit from specialized supports to be successful in their college career and beyond.
-In a collaborative and interprofessional way, SASSI provides information to faculty and staff, and offers a support- and strengths-based program for autistic students at St. Cloud State University.
+In a collaborative and interprofessional way, SASSI provides information to faculty and staff and offers a support- and strengths-based program for autistic students at St. Cloud State University.
 SASSI is funded by a Minnesota State Innovation Grant.

 SASSI Offers

-- Weekly meetings and/or individualized meetings for autistic and other neurodivergent students to support belonging and navigation of university life, addressing social-communication competence, executive functions, self-advocacy, independence and more.
+- Weekly meetings and/or individualized meetings for autistic and other neurodivergent students to support belonging and navigation of university life, addressing social-communication competence, executive functions, self-advocacy, independence, and more.

-- Educating faculty, staff and students about the strengths and unique learning and sensory needs of autistic students through workshops, consultations, and special events.
+- Educating faculty, staff, and students about the strengths and unique learning and sensory needs of autistic students through workshops, consultations, and special events.

 - Evaluation and research to assess the success and sustainability of the 2021-2022 SASSI programs.

-- An advisory board focused on community engagement and ongoing partnerships with other St. Cloud State programs and departments.
+- An advisory board focused on community engagement and ongoing partnerships with other St. Cloud State University programs and departments.

 - Current and future collaborations with other campus departments.

-Latest News in Neurodiversity!
+Latest News in Neurodiversity

 Employability Skills for Autistic Students and Graduates